awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-admchannel.md

 ### Ref<a name="aws-resource-pinpoint-admchannel-return-values-ref"></a>

-When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the ID of the Amazon Pinpoint app that the channel is associated with\.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the unique identifier \(`ApplicationId`\) for the Amazon Pinpoint application that the channel is associated with\.

 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.